jishi/jishi/index.md

 ## Personal life

+I live in an old house with my partner and her two kids.
 In my spare time I enjoy mountainbiking, video games, renovating my house and working on various DIY projects involving raspberry pis and arduinos.

 ## Contact